mzwandile-dlomo/devpreplab/README.md

 ## Authentication

-DevPrepLab uses email-only accounts (no separate usernames).
-Authentication is done via JWT using the registered email address and password.
+DevPrepLab uses email-only accounts.
+Authentication is handled via JWT using the registered email address and password.
+For now, emails are not verified and no email notifications are sent, as this setup is intended for development and internal project use only.